Cheesebaron/Cheesebaron.MvxPlugins/README.md

-MvxPlugins
+﻿MvxPlugins
 ==========

 This repository is a collection of plugins for MvvmCross.
 Currently it consists of the following plugins:

-- **AppId** A plugin for genererating a Unique application ID and get some basic information about the phone
+- **DeviceInfo** A plugin for getting information about your device, such as screen dimensions, device id, firmware version, memory, type and more.
 - **Connectivity** A plugin for getting network information and status. [aritchie's](https://github.com/aritchie/acrmvvmcross/tree/master/Acr.MvvmCross.Plugins.Network) plugin is a great alternative to this plugin.
 - **Settings** A plugin for saving simple key/value kind of settings into persistant storage
 - **SimpleWebToken** A plugin to create SimpleWebToken's from raw representations and to generate your own.
 - **SMS** A simple task to send SMS using default/install SMS applications on device.
-- **FormsPresenters** Presenters which make MvvmCross play along with Xamarin.Forms (mainly ViewModel navigation).
 - More to come!
 If you have a good idea, feel free to pitch it with me.

 Thanks to